elitemn/HyperledgerFabricTestBuild/README.md

 Fist deploy the VM using the ARM template
-Then login to the newly created VM, download the InstallFabric.sh using the following command: wget -qO- "https://raw.githubusercontent.com/elitemn/HyperledgerFabricTestBuild/refs/heads/main/installFabric.sh" | tr -d '\r' > installFabric.sh & chmod +x installFabric.sh then run the downloaded she script:
+Then login to the newly created VM, download the InstallFabric.sh using the following command: wget -qO- "https://raw.githubusercontent.com/elitemn/HyperledgerFabricTestBuild/refs/heads/main/installFabric.sh" | tr -d '\r' > installFabric.sh & chmod +x installFabric.sh

+then run the downloaded script:
 ./installFabric.sh

 After the script finishes and the VM is restarted, install is complete.